marigold-dev/gas-station/docs/src/tutorial.md

 If an error occurs (insufficient funds, authorization issue for minting the NFT, etc.), an error code will be returned, which you can handle in your dApp to inform the user.

-## Staking
+## Staking an NFT

+Minting NFTs from a single address is a simple enough example to start.
+However, a complete application would typically offer the possibility for the users to transfer or sell their NFTs.
+As final users do not have tez in their wallet, all the transactions are posted by the Gas Station.

-For staking, we need a permit.
-Staking involves transferring our freshly minted NFT to the contract.
-As we own the NFT, it is appropriate to sign a permit (authorization) to perform this transfer.
+Despite this centralization, it is still possible to maintain security and non-custodiality using permits.
+In this section, we call _staking_ the operation of sending an NFT to a contract.
+As the user ownsthe NFT, it is appropriate to sign a permit (authorization) to perform this transfer.

 To facilitate the development of this new feature, we will also use the TypeScript SDK (for reference, you have all the information [here](./library.md))